haku-kiro/100DaysOfCode/Day1/readme.md

 ### Setup

 - I will have a base index file, that I can add to and change as needed, as well as a javascript file that will contain all my jquery.
-- I will use a cdn to get the jQUery library.
+- I will use a cdn to get the jQuery library.

 ### Suggested plan for tomorrow